Government procurement in the United States: Preparing a proposal

+Prices may be obtained from bidders with a view to the lowest cost bidder being appointed to a contract.
+However, the contracting officer may review performance information concerning the lowest bidder before determining that they are suitable to be awarded the contract.
+An Ohio case in 1999 reviewed by the US Court of Appeals for the Sixth Circuit found that the lowest bidder, Leo J. Brielmaier Co., did not acquire a "property interest" in a contract it believed it had earned via its low bid, and the housing authority was justified in withholding contract award after identifying past performance concerns.
+The court ruled that a contractor acquires a property interest when a contract has been awarded or where a contracting officer failing to award a contract to a bidder has abused their discretion in determining contract award.

 For more complex acquisitions, source selection authorities will be interested in how the contractor will produce service or non-service deliverables.
 Thus, staffing plans, methodology to produce, past experience, ISO certifications, and other information which shows that risks to the Government acquisition have been identified and mitigated should be rated higher than other proposals which do not show such information.
 However, it is important that the proposal first and foremost address the solicitation's work statement or technical specifications and source selection factors.

 Contractors must also be aware of the contract clauses in the contract to include requirements for specific standards which do not directly relate to the deliverables in question to include small business or minority set-aside requirements, Davis-Bacon (essentially local union labor rates must be used), specific accounting standards, specific certifications, etc.

 A variety of factors can affect the contracting process and the contract clauses that are used in a Federal acquisition, including: